This policy takes effect on August 1, 2006. This version of the policy incorporates updates effective April 1, 2012.

 To ensure new technology advances an institution's ability to connect with Canadians in efficient and practical ways, all investment plans and decisions must be developed collaboratively by managers in information technology, communications and other key functions, such as program and service delivery, and human resources.

 Investments in new communications technology must serve to:

-The Internet, World Wide Web and other means of electronic communication are powerful enablers for building and sustaining effective communication within institutions and with their clients across Canada and around the world.
+The Internet, social media tools and other means of electronic communication are powerful enablers for building and sustaining effective communication within institutions and with their clients across Canada and around the world.

 An important tool for providing information and services to the public, the Internet facilitates interactive, two-way communication and feedback.
 It provides opportunities to reach and connect with Canadians wherever they reside, and to deliver personalized services.

 Institutions must maintain an active presence on the Internet to enable 24-hour electronic access to public programs, services and information.
 E-mail and Web sites must be used to enable direct communications between Canadians and government institutions, and among public service managers and employees.